CrowdStrike (NASDAQ:CRWD) Issues FY23 Earnings Guidance

 CrowdStrike (NASDAQ:CRWD – Get Rating) updated its FY23 earnings guidance on Thursday.
 The company provided EPS guidance of $1.18-1.22 for the period, compared to the consensus EPS estimate of $1.10.
 The company issued revenue guidance of $2.19-2.21 billion, compared to the consensus revenue estimate of $2.15 billion.CrowdStrike also updated its FY 2023 guidance to $1.18-$1.22 EPS.

+CrowdStrike (NASDAQ:CRWD – Get Rating) last released its quarterly earnings data on Thursday, June 2nd.
+The company reported $0.31 EPS for the quarter, beating the consensus estimate of $0.23 by $0.08.
+CrowdStrike had a negative return on equity of 15.05% and a negative net margin of 11.08%.
+The company had revenue of $487.83 million for the quarter, compared to analyst estimates of $464.35 million.
+During the same period last year, the company posted ($0.14) earnings per share.
+The firm’s revenue was up 61.1% compared to the same quarter last year.
+As a group, sell-side analysts predict that CrowdStrike will post -0.89 EPS for the current year.

-In related news, insider Shawn Henry sold 20,000 shares of the company’s stock in a transaction dated Thursday, March 17th.
-The shares were sold at an average price of $203.04, for a total transaction of $4,060,800.00.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CEO George Kurtz sold 75,801 shares of the company’s stock in a transaction dated Monday, March 21st.
-The stock was sold at an average price of $200.92, for a total transaction of $15,229,936.92.
+In other CrowdStrike news, CFO Burt W. Podbere sold 13,282 shares of CrowdStrike stock in a transaction that occurred on Monday, March 21st.
+The stock was sold at an average price of $200.42, for a total value of $2,661,978.44.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Burt W. Podbere sold 10,000 shares of CrowdStrike stock in a transaction that occurred on Tuesday, April 12th.
+The shares were sold at an average price of $235.09, for a total value of $2,350,900.00.
+Following the completion of the transaction, the chief financial officer now owns 321,215 shares of the company’s stock, valued at $75,514,434.35.
 The disclosure for this sale can be found here.
-Insiders sold a total of 170,458 shares of company stock worth $35,634,355 in the last 90 days.
-6.82% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 170,458 shares of company stock valued at $35,634,355.
+6.82% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of CRWD.
-Morgan Stanley lifted its position in CrowdStrike by 223.3% during the 2nd quarter.
-Morgan Stanley now owns 4,563,798 shares of the company’s stock worth $1,146,928,000 after buying an additional 3,152,219 shares in the last quarter.
-Privium Fund Management UK Ltd acquired a new position in CrowdStrike during the 4th quarter valued at about $9,658,000.
-Flagship Harbor Advisors LLC lifted its position in CrowdStrike by 30.4% during the 4th quarter.
-Flagship Harbor Advisors LLC now owns 4,096 shares of the company’s stock valued at $839,000 after purchasing an additional 956 shares during the period.
-Barclays PLC lifted its position in CrowdStrike by 21.7% during the 4th quarter.
-Barclays PLC now owns 727,619 shares of the company’s stock valued at $148,979,000 after purchasing an additional 129,722 shares during the period.
-Finally, Schonfeld Strategic Advisors LLC lifted its position in CrowdStrike by 1,210.0% during the 4th quarter.
-Schonfeld Strategic Advisors LLC now owns 13,100 shares of the company’s stock valued at $2,682,000 after purchasing an additional 12,100 shares during the period.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Penserra Capital Management LLC boosted its position in shares of CrowdStrike by 30.3% during the fourth quarter.
+Penserra Capital Management LLC now owns 899 shares of the company’s stock worth $184,000 after buying an additional 209 shares during the period.
+Evergreen Capital Management LLC acquired a new position in shares of CrowdStrike during the first quarter worth approximately $223,000.
+Sequoia Financial Advisors LLC acquired a new position in shares of CrowdStrike during the first quarter worth approximately $287,000.
+Golden State Wealth Management LLC lifted its position in CrowdStrike by 24.8% in the first quarter.
+Golden State Wealth Management LLC now owns 1,651 shares of the company’s stock worth $301,000 after purchasing an additional 328 shares during the period.
+Finally, Crestwood Advisors Group LLC acquired a new stake in CrowdStrike in the fourth quarter worth approximately $319,000.
 Institutional investors and hedge funds own 63.02% of the company’s stock.

 CrowdStrike Company Profile (Get Rating)